Skip to main content

 External Assessment Arrangements

-• Exam venue provides safe and secure environment for candidates, e.g meeting, waiting and exam rooms
+• Exam venue provides safe and secure environment for candidates

 Quality Assurance arrangements